GoberInfinity/ExamplePython/DataStructures/BinaryTree/Info.md

 - **Leaf**: A non-root node with no children.
 - **Ancestor**: $a$ is an ancestor of $b$ if $b$ is located in a left or right subtree whose root node is $a$.
 - **Heigh**: Number of edges between the root node and its furthest leaf.
+- **Diameter**: Length of the longest path between any two nodes in a tree.
+This path may or may not pass through the root.

+## Representation

+You can model a binary tree in different ways:

+- **List**
+  To represent a binary tree as list you need to use the index $i$ of the element in order to get its left and right child:

+  - Left: $i * 2 + 1$
+  - Right: $i * 2 + 2$

+- **Object**
+  Each node can have two child nodes (left, right), you can reach any node traversing though the root.

 ## Algorithms